Arthgyaan

 Single case of a 15-year goal

 We show this example of a goal for which investment was started in 2007.
-Every year, the invested amount was increased by 10%, and the asset allocation was made more and more conservative over time.
+Every year, the invested amount was increased by 10% as a step-up SIP, and the asset allocation was made more and more conservative over time.
 We can see how the equity allocation was reduced to zero as the goal moved closer.

 How goal based investing has performed in the past